peerigon/telemetrydeck-vue/README.md

 # telemetrydeck-vue

-A library for using TelemetryDeck in your React app.
+A library for using TelemetryDeck in your Vue app.

 [![semantic-release: angular](https://img.shields.io/badge/semantic--release-angular-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)